 Here are a few examples;

-Fulfillment Inbound Shipment - There is no direct country or marketplace for Fulfillment Inbound Shipment.
+• Fulfillment Inbound Shipment - There is no direct country or marketplace for Fulfillment Inbound Shipment.
 Amazon supplies a fulfillment center ID in the data feed.
-However, Amazon only publishes a comprehensive listing of all IDs to understand the country, state, or city it resides.
-Amazon has a partial listing that is in the US only.
+However, Amazon only publishes a comprehensive listing of all IDs to help you understand the country, state, or city in which it resides.
+Amazon has a partial listing that is only in the US.
 You have a few options: JOIN on market data from a view called *fba_daily_inventory_master.
 You can also use a lookup file called match fulfillment center ID to a country, region/city.
 See https://docs.google.com/spreadsheets/d/1fXOKQmFvyq8DTmA-zCE9MTdlpemmCaHL5FA89Me9pvU.
 Lastly, while Amazon may not publish the list, you can find one on Wikipedia: https://en.wikipedia.org/wiki/List_of_Amazon_locations.

-Orders API - Each marketplace fetches its data, and we can list multiple marketplaces.
-As stated, you will want to look at identifiers like sales_channel and currency as cross-checks.
+• Orders API—Each marketplace fetches its data, and we can list multiple marketplaces.
+As stated, you will want to use identifiers like sales_channel and currency as cross-checks.